 GFNY 100 finishes in Fort Lee, NJ.
-The finish line is on Hudson Terrace by Strictly Bicycles.
-The Finish Festival will be in PIP Park, 200m from the finish.
+The finish line is on Hudson Terrace by PIP Park where the Finish Festival will be held.

 GFNY BEAR finishes on the top of Bear Mountain.
 Riders then descend 2 miles of Bear Mountain where they receive return transportation by bus.
 The finish festivities are together with GFNY 100 at PIP Park in Fort Lee, NJ.

 How do my family and friends get to the finish?

 A complementary, continuous shuttle bus service will be available for spectators between the finish in Fort Lee and the 175th Street subway station in NYC.
 Total travel time will be approx. 10-20 min., depending on traffic.
 Bikes can not be brought on the bus.